MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 Data stored in Microsoft Azure Storage can be accessed over HTTP or HTTPS using straightforward and secure REST APIs, or it can be accessed using rich client libraries available for many popular languages and platforms, including .NET, Java, Android, Node.js, PHP, Ruby, and Python.

 In this lab, you'll learn how to work with Azure storage accounts, storage containers, and storage blobs.
-You'll also get familiar with some of the tools used to manage them, including the [Azure Preview Portal](https://portal.azure.com) and the [Azure Cross-Platform Command-Line Interface](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/), or *Azure CLI*, which works on a variety of operating systems and is arguably the most important tool (other than the portal) at your disposal for working with Microsoft Azure.
+You'll also get familiar with some of the tools used to manage them, including the [Azure Portal](https://portal.azure.com) and the [Azure Cross-Platform Command-Line Interface](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/), or *Azure CLI*, which works on a variety of operating systems and is arguably the most important tool (other than the Azure Portal) at your disposal for working with Microsoft Azure.
 The knowledge you gain will be used in later labs featuring Azure services that rely on blob storage for input and output.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create storage accounts using the Preview Portal
+- Create storage accounts using the Azure Portal
-- Create storage containers using the Preview Portal and the Azure CLI
+- Create storage containers using the Azure CLI
 - Create blobs using the Azure CLI
 - Automate common storage tasks by scripting CLI commands
-- Copy files between different storage accounts on Windows

 <a name="Prerequisites"></a>
 ### Prerequisites ###